Frequently Asked Questions

 077x

 ) offer a cost-sharing model between callers and service providers.
-These are often used for customer service lines and other business applications.National Format:
+Customer service lines and other business applications often use these numbers.National Format:

 077[0-7] [Subscriber Number]

-The subscriber number for shared cost numbers is always 6 digits.
+The subscriber number for shared cost numbers is always 6 digits, totaling 10 digits including the leading 0.
+Only the range 0770-0777 is designated for shared cost services.

 Emergency Numbers

 Emergency numbers are short, easily memorable numbers for critical services.
 These numbers have special routing and availability requirements.
-Your application should handle these numbers appropriately, potentially providing location information or other relevant data to emergency services.
+Handle these numbers appropriately in your application, potentially providing location information or other relevant data to emergency services.

 Key Emergency Numbers: